Finding True Community

 Finding a New Direction and Family Reconciliation

 These experiences inspired me to go in a new direction in life, to root out all unhealthy coping mechanisms — be it alcohol, drugs, sex, other sexual behavior.
-But it wasn’t a religious process, of just trying to change behavior.
+But it wasn’t a religious process.
+It wasn’t just trying to change behavior or get rid of addiction and unhealthy relationships.
 I found these experiences of love, of joy, of God that were so deep and so better than the substances.
 My heart changed.
 I found myself being able, bit by bit, to love people more selflessly, more genuinely, not because I needed the affirmation, approval of others, or validation of doing good, but because I had love in my heart from experiencing it myself.

 And it shapes me and motivates me to this day.
 The change in my heart has enabled me to find true community.
 To love people, and also to be vulnerable, and let people into my life, in ways I couldn’t before.